decentraland/old-documentation/_posts/general/2020-09-16-community-voting.md

 type: Document
 ---

-The **Decentraland DAO** is a fully functional _Decentralized Autonomous Organization_, where token holders can vote over decisions that impact on the content and the future of the platform.
+The **Decentraland DAO** is a fully functional _Decentralized Autonomous Organization_, where token holders can vote over decisions that impact on the content and future operation of the platform.

-By visiting [governance.decentraland.io](https://governance.decentraland.io), you can see what’s being currently decided upon, cast your votes, and even post your own proposals to be voted by others.
+By visiting [governance.decentraland.io](https://governance.decentraland.io), you can see what’s currently being decided upon, cast your votes, and even post your own proposals to be voted on by others.

 When you vote, you use your Ethereum wallet as a unique identifier.